aeking51/Bidmart/README.md

 ## Introduction
 BidMart is an open-source MERN (MongoDB, Express.js, React, Node.js) application designed to create an auction-based e-commerce platform.
 The primary goal of BidMart is to facilitate buying products through a bidding process, providing users with an engaging and dynamic shopping experience.

+## - Note: This project is currently under active development.
+Contributions and feedback are highly encouraged.

 ## Features

 - **Auction System**: Users can bid on products, and the highest bidder at the end of the auction wins the product.